apache/airflow/BREEZE.rst

     it is therefore recommended to do development on the Linux filesystem.
     E.g. Run ``cd ~`` and create a development folder in your Linux distro home and git pull the Airflow repo there.

+- **WSL 2 Docker mount errors** :
+    Another reason to use Linux filesystem, is that sometimes - depending on the length of your path, you might get strange errors when you try start ``Breeze``, such us ``caused: mount through procfd: not a directory: unknown:``.
+Therefore checking out Airflow in Windows-mounted Filesystem is strongly discouraged.

 - **WSL 2 Memory Usage** :
     WSL 2 can consume a lot of memory under the process name "Vmmem".
 To reclaim the memory after